mlflow/mlflow/examples/ray_serve/README.md

 Finally, we may deploy our model by creating an instance using the following command:

-`mlflow deployments create -t ray-serve -m iris_model --name iris:v1`
+`mlflow deployments create -t ray-serve -m models:/RayMLflowIntegration/1 --name iris:v1`

 The `-t` parameter here is the deployment target, which in our case is Ray Serve.
+The `-m` parameter is the Model URI, which consists of the model name and model version.

 We can now run a prediction on our deployed model as follows.
 The file `input.json` contains a sample input containing the sepal length, sepal width, petal length, petal width of a sample flower.
 Now we can get the prediction using the following command: